sokbae/ciccr/README.md

 education have higher potential to earn top incomes.
 Based on the MTR and MTS assumptions, we can conclude that the treatment effect lies in between 1 and the upper end point of the one-sided confidence interval with high probability.
-Thus, the estimates in the graph gbove suggest that the effect of obtaining a degree higher than bachelor’s degree is anywhere between \[1, 2.2\], which roughly implies that the chance of earning top incomes may increase up to by a factor of around 2, but allowing for possiblity of no positive effect at all.
+Thus, the estimates in the graph above suggest that the effect of obtaining a degree higher than bachelor’s degree is anywhere between \[1, 2.2\], which roughly implies that the chance of earning top incomes may increase up to by a factor of around 2, but allowing for possibility of no positive effect at all.
 In other words, it is unlikely that the probability of earning top incomes will more than double by pursuing higher education beyond BA.
-See [Jun and Lee, 2020](https://arxiv.org/abs/2004.08318) for more detailed explations regarding how to interpret the estimation results.
+See [Jun and Lee, 2020](https://arxiv.org/abs/2004.08318) for more detailed explanations regarding how to interpret the estimation results.

 # Comparison with Logistic Regression